 Experiences with running PostgreSQL on Kubernetes

-Below is a transcript of an interview I had with our CTO, Sasha Klizhentas, about his experience running PostgreSQL on Kubernetes.
+Below is a transcript of an interview with our CTO, Sasha Klizhentas, about his experience running PostgreSQL on Kubernetes.
 In this interview, we discuss the challenges involved, open source and commercial tools that can help and other alternatives to managing stateful applications on Kubernetes.